Webley Revolver: Webley RIC

-The Webley RIC (Royal Irish Constabulary) model was Webley's first double-action revolver, and adopted by the RIC in 1868, hence the name.
-It was a solid frame, gate-loaded revolver, chambered in .442 Webley.
-General George Armstrong Custer was known to have owned a pair, which he is believed to have used at the Battle of the Little Bighorn in 1876.
+The Webley RIC was Webley's first double-action revolver, and was adopted by the Royal Irish Constabulary (RIC) in 1868, hence the name.
+It was a solid-frame, gate-loaded revolver, chambered in .442 Webley.
+George Armstrong Custer of the American Indian Wars was known to have owned a pair, which he is believed to have used at the Battle of the Little Bighorn in 1876.

 A small number of early examples were produced in the huge .500 Tranter calibre, and later models were available chambered for the .450 Adams and other cartridges.
 They were also widely copied in Belgium.